horatiu-udrea/RuntimeTerror/SRS.md

 ## 3.3 System Features
 The system needs to be:
 - able to logically behave as three seperate systems (Backend, Frontend, Database)
-- able to run the website responsively(Should work on multiple devices and browsers)
+- able to run the website responsively (Should work on multiple devices and browsers)
 - able to distinguish between different users when accessing the database
-- **not sure** able to operate transparently on data that is spread across a variety of different databases
 ## 3.4 Nonfunctional Requirements
 - Reliability: The system should be reliable even when a lot of users access it at the same time
 - Data integrity: The stored data should not become corrupted.